EyeDaleHim/Crow-Engine/assets/readme.md

 Assets in Gear Engine have the following directory structure:

 assets
+ ├── atlases: `.json` files that contain information to stitch image files together into a runtime atlas to incur batching in the rendering.
  ├── contexts: `.json` files containing information about what assets to load or unload during parts of the game.
  ├── data: A subdirectory that contains the game's data.
  ├──    ├── levels: `.json` files containing level data.
 Subdirectory for organizing is optional. (example: `bopeebo-hard.json`)